voschezang/coding-handbook/collaboration/documentation.md

 > You can write a weekly update in 7 days.

 - Write down signals during the week.
-Investigate the most relevant or urgent ones.
+Discuss these these and determine which are the most relevant.
 - After each week, select the most relevant signals and ideas.

 **Style / Tone**